abpframework/abp/docs/en/Text-Templating.md

 You can store your `Template Contents` in any resource.
 To make it, just create a class that implements `ITemplateContentContributor` interface.

 `ITemplateContentContributor` has a one method that named `GetOrNullAsync`.
-This method must return content **without rendering** if it finds in your resource or returns `null`.
+This method must return content **without rendering** if that is exist in your resource or must return `null`.